Martin-Nyaga/validateBootstrap.js/README.md

 //replace name_input below with the id of your element

 $('#name_input').validate({
-  presence : { message:'' This field is required}, length : { min:5, max:55 }
+  presence : { message:'This field is required'},
+  length : { min:5, max:55 }
 });
 ```